Skip to main content

 Image

-The Royal Promenade will be home to Pearl Cafe, which has been described as a new coffeehouse and bar-lounge.
-It will be open 24-hours per day!
+The Royal Promenade will be home to Pearl Cafe, which is the ship's new coffee house.
+It is open 24 hours per day!

 Image